mads-hartmann/scala.tmbundle/README.markdown

   - New javadoc line (shift-enter in comment scope): Will create a new correctly indented comment line.
 - **Refactoring**
   - Organize imports (ctrl+shift+o): This will take the current selection and organize the imports alphabetically
+  - Reformat Document (ctrl+shift+h): This will reformat the current document using Scalariform (http://github.com/mdr/scalariform)